This content was updated for accuracy and relevance on November 13th, 2023

 - Don’t always study alone – Quiet, alone time is sometimes necessary, but don’t undervalue time spent exchanging ideas, notes, and study tips with your classmates!

 - Pace yourself – Scheduling frequent but brief study sessions are often better than hours of cramming the night before a big exam.
+If you know you have an exam coming up, set a goal to study a little each day so you can stay on track and prepare calmly without stress.

 Nursing school might seem like a formidable opponent, but if you can come up with an organizational system that works for you—and stick to it—then you’ve already won half the battle.
 While nursing school may have its ups and downs, remember that you’re not alone.
 Many of us at Host Healthcare have been there, too.

 Host Healthcare is an award-winning travel nurse staffing company that has helped place thousands of talented nurses in positions all over the country.
-We specialize in connecting nurses of all backgrounds to exciting career opportunities, allowing nurses to travel, gain valuable experience, and connect with others in their community.
+We specialize in connecting nurses of all backgrounds to exciting travel nurse career opportunities, allowing nurses to travel, gain valuable experience, and connect with others in their community.
 So when you’ve completed your coursework and are ready for your next adventure, consider filling out a travel nurse application with Host Healthcare!

 In the meantime, stay organized.
 Stick with it.
 We’ll be cheering for you at the finish line.